chauff/cse1500-web-transcripts/_practicals/assignment-http-design.md

 Having looked at at least three existing implementations of your chosen board game (Exercise 4.2), you are now in a position to design your own game interface.

-//TODO: wireframe demo game link

-Similar to the wireframe example of the demo game, start designing your own application.
+Similar to the [splash](https://github.com/chauff/balloons-game/blob/master/wireframes/splash.png) and [game](https://github.com/chauff/balloons-game/blob/master/wireframes/game.png) screen wireframes of the demo game, start designing your own application.
 Create one **splash screen** and one **game screen**.
-As pointed out already, your web application should be designed for the standard Desktop interface.
+Your web application should be designed for the standard Desktop interface.
 Use the software of your choice to create those wireframes.
-If you do not have any software installed on your machine that can be used for this purpose ... online platforms specifically for wireframe design are just a web search away, e.g. the simple [wireframe.cc](https://wireframe.cc/), [excalidraw](https://excalidraw.com/) or the more elaborate [NinjaMock](https://ninjamock.com/) and [Gliffy](https://www.gliffy.com/).
+If you do not have any software installed on your machine that can be used for this purpose, online platforms specifically for wireframe design are just a web search away, e.g. the simple [wireframe.cc](https://wireframe.cc/), [excalidraw](https://excalidraw.com/) or the more elaborate [NinjaMock](https://ninjamock.com/) and [Gliffy](https://www.gliffy.com/).

 ### 5.1)

 Create a design for the splash screen (also known as *entry page*): think of a name for your application, a short description & a logo.
 Feel free to use media (images, sound) with a Creative Commons license.
 [You can start your resource search here](https://search.creativecommons.org/).
 The [noun project](https://thenounproject.com/) can be a useful resource for game pieces.